 The Remains of Major JOHN ANDRÉ Were, on the 10th of August 1821, removed from Tappan, By JAMES BUCHANAN ESQr His Majesty's Consul at New York, Under instructions from His Royal Highness The DUKE of YORK, And, with the permission of the Dean and Chapter, Finally deposited in a Grave Contiguous to this Monument, On the 28th of November 1821.

-John André was probably born in Paris on 2nd May 1751 the son of Anthony and Marie-Louise André (daughter of Paul Girardot of Paris).
+John André was born on 2nd May 1750 the son of Anthony and Marie-Louise André (daughter of Paul Girardot of Paris).
+His baptism took place on 16th May 1750 at St Martin Orgar church in London (near Cannon Street) which was used by French Huguenots.
 His father was a merchant, residing in later life at Clapton, London; he died there on 14th April 1769 aged 52 and was buried in the family vault in St Augustine's churchyard, Hackney.
 His mother died in Bath on 22nd February 1813 aged 91.

-John had one brother, William Louis, and three sisters.
-Mary Hannah died in 1845 aged 93, Ann Marguerite died in 1830 and Louisa Catherine died in 1835 (all unmarried and living in Bath).
-William was baptised at St Martin Outwich in London on 25th November 1760 and was later made a baronet by George III in honour of the memory of his brother.
+John had one brother, William Louis, and three sisters - Mary Hannah died in 1845 aged 93, Ann Marguerite died in 1830 and Louisa Catherine died in 1835 (all unmarried and living in Bath).
+William was baptised at St Martin Outwich church in London on 25th November 1760 and was later made a baronet by George III in honour of the memory of his brother.
 He died unmarried in 1802 and the title became extinct.
-John's uncle was John Lewis Andre.
+John's uncle was John Lewis (Louis) Andre.

 John was educated in Geneva and on 25th January 1771 purchased a commission in the British Army and was shortly posted to America.
 He was captured and interned at Lancaster, Pennsylvania and exchanged for some American prisoners in November 1776.
 He came to the attention of the British authorities because of the detailed secret maps he had drawn while a prisoner.
 In 1779 he was appointed Adjutant General, with the rank of Major, to General Sir Henry Clinton, Commander of the British Army in New York.
 André was sent on a secret mission to General Benedict Arnold to negotiate the surrender of West Point to the British.
 However he was captured within the American lines, in civilian dress (contrary to orders given by General Clinton), with incriminating plans of West Point concealed in his boot.